What Is FEW?

 As a private organization, FEW works as an advocacy group to improve the status of women employed by the Federal government.
 This includes contact with Congress to encourage progressive legislation.
 FEW national officers meet with management officials at all levels of agencies to demonstrate support of the FWP, encourage officials to support the program and to obtain insight on the effectiveness of the FWP at agency and local levels

 FEW is not a labor organization, and therefore does not “represent” employees.
 However, FEW officers can meet with management officials to discuss matters that fall within their field of interest.
 Managers and EEO officials may join FEW, and hold local or national office.
 There is no conflict between being an employee of the FWP and joining FEW.
 In fact, persons officially charged with FWP responsibilities often work with FEW officers and members to develop goals and objectives for agency programs designed to meet the agency’s needs and to ensure the equality of opportunity for women in the Federal workforce.

-Most of FEW’s membership is made up of people employed by or retired from the Federal government.
-Federal government contractors, active or retired, or anyone who subscribes to the purposes of the organization is also eligible to become a member of FEW.
-As a grassroots organization, FEW’s vitality and effectiveness are directly linked to membership.
-FEW has a specifically-defined membership.
-Members must join and pay dues.
-It has a National governing board and local chapters around the world.
+FEW’s membership is open to those who subscribe to the purposes of the organization and carry out its mission.
+As a grassroots organization, FEW’s vitality and effectiveness are linked to membership.
+FEW has a specifically defined membership.
+Members must join, pay dues and support the governing policies and procedures.
+FEW has a National governing board, a regional governing board and local chapters all around the world.
 Participation in FEW is not limited to women.
-Anyone who is concerned about discrimination based on sex and employment opportunities for women in the Federal government is welcome to attend FEW meetings.
+Anyone who is concerned about discrimination based on sex and employment opportunities for women in the Federal government is welcome to join FEW.